jacobmcdorman/nationbuilder-node-demo/README.md

 const nb = new NationBuilder('my-slug', auth);
 ```

-After the NationBuilder SDK is instantiated.
-The resources methods can be accessed
+After the NationBuilder SDK is instantiated, the resources methods can be accessed
 via the pattern nb.[resource].[resource-method].

 ```javascript